 Over 2021-22 Frome Medical Practice will be writing to patients who may require support and referring them to CSE’s free and impartial energy advice service.
 We know that GPs are some of the most trusted figures in our community so hope that contacting people in this way will encourage them to take up the offer of support.
 The Medical Practice’s Green Health Connector will be following up the letters with phone calls to further support uptake.

-Throughout summer 2021 we will also be holding drop-in advice sessions in outdoor locations around Frome in partnership with CSE.
-Dates for the first drop-in sessions will be announced shortly.
+Throughout summer 2021 we will also be holding drop-in advice sessions in outdoor locations around Frome in partnership with CSE as well as a number of webinars.

 Energy Essentials Training